 St Mary's was requisitioned by the military almost as soon as it opened because of World War One.
 Around 1927 a nurses home was built and the isolation wards were converted into a sanatorium for tuberculosis patients.
 Other improvements and changes were made in the 1930's.

 During World War Two the hospital was again requisitioned with a few changes made including a hutted emergency medical services building to the north of the main building.
 After the war with the formation of the National Health Service the hospital changed its name to St Mary's and the hutted emergency hospital was converted to house mental defectives.
 A staff training school and more buildings providing social and occupational therapy were built.

 Cost cutting, resettlement and closures led to loss of services and ancillary buildings being closed in the late 1980's and by 1995 the hospital was closed with facilities moving to Bensham general hospital.

-Today the building sits empty, disused and almost abandoned.
-Staff cottages and the stewards residence are now in private hands.
 The boiler house chimney has collapsed due to structural failure.
 All original buildings have been given grade II listings.

 Most of the hospital was demolished in 2015 to make way for housing despite the grade II listing.
 However, some buildings remain in varying forms, which include the 34 former staff houses, known as The Villas, the former gate-keeping lodge, Chief Medical Superintendent's Home and the Administration block, which is now St Mary's Inn.